-Another very crucial point when designing your banner is to keep the copy or message as simple as possible.
+The best way to design an eyecatching banner is by keeping the message simple.
 Remember, less is more.
 Numerous effective banners are very simplistic in terms of the actual text content as the majority of function is nothing more than a few words.
 The reason for this is simple; banners require to communicate your message in as little time as possible as many of the target viewers don’t have time to be reading paragraphs of text (most are walking or driving by).

 Try to remove anything unnecessary and communicate your message in the most basic way you can.
 Make sure that your banner design consists only of necessary information.
 To know what to include, you should consider precisely what you want to attain with your banner.

 When you’re developing your banner design, you need to keep in mind the objective and include just details that are most likely to assist in bringing in leads.
 For example, don’t use your company address if it isn’t needed.
 It will over-complicate the design.
 Use High-Quality graphics and photos.
 As the goal with a lot of large vinyl banners is to draw in attention, do whatever you can to draw the focus of passers-by to your banner.

 Use of Images